cpetta/sandpaper/README.md

 ## Primary Project Goals

-* Improve the experience of writting vanilla HTML, CSS, and JavaScript.
+* Provide tools to help developers avoid common errors in HTML, CSS, and JavaScript.
 * Improve maintainability of code produced by developers.
 * Improve performance of webpages.
 * Automate the development enviroment setup process.